SOCI 325: Sociology of Science

 The paradigm is championed by practitioners and activist groups seeking to make biomedical research more inclusive

-Currently enforce by law or by the policies of funding agencies
+Currently enforced by law or by the policies of funding agencies

 Cover of Steven Epstein's book 'Inclusion: The Politics of Difference in Medical Research